wavefrontshaping/article_MMF_disorder/README.md

 ## /Layout

-Generation of input mask on the digital micro-mirror device.
+Generation of input mask on the digital micro-mirror device (DMD)

 See section 1.2 of the Supplementary Information.